-This course surveys the military history of the United States from the colonial period to the present with emphasis on institutional, technological, social, political, cultural and diplomatic contexts in times of peace and conflict.
-Prerequisite: None.
-Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.
+This course surveys the military history of the United States from the colonial period to the present with emphasis on institutional, technological, geo-political, and socio-economic contexts in times of peace and conflict.

+- --AA/AS General Education: AA/AS B2

--- Transfers to both UC/CSU --IGETC Area(s): 4F --CSU Area(s): D6
+- --Transfers to both UC/CSU

+- --IGETC Area(s): 4F

+- --CSU Area(s): D6

-LEC 48-54 History of Science
+History of Science LEC 48-54

 This course surveys the history of science from its early beginnings to its development in various civilizations, eras and regions.
 Students explore the impact of science on humanity in the context of the economic, social, and political realities of different cultures.
-Underlying assumptions, methods and key ideas in science are surveyed from ancient insights through the Scientific Revolution and recent biotechnology innovations, with particular emphasis on the intersection of science and popular belief. \Cross-listed as BIOL-128.
-Prerequisite: None.
-Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.
+Underlying assumptions, methods and key ideas in science are surveyed from ancient insights through the Scientific Revolution and recent biotechnology innovations, with particular emphasis on the intersection of science and popular belief.
+Cross-listed as BIOL-128.

+- --AA/AS General Education: AA/AS A or AA/AS B2

---Transfers to both UC/CSU --IGETC Area(s): 4F, 4G --CSU Area(s): D6, D7
+- --Transfers to both UC/CSU

+- --IGETC Area(s): 4F, 4G

+- --CSU Area(s): D6, D7